michaelmacinnis/oh/README.md

 Oh incorporates many features, including first-class functions, from the Scheme dialect of Lisp.
 Like Lisp, oh uses the same syntax for code and data.
-When data is sent across a channel it is converted to text so that it can be sent to (or even through) external Unix programs.
+When data is sent across a pipe it is converted to text so that it can be sent to (or even through) external Unix programs.

 To compile and run oh you will need to install (./configure; make install)